AI21Labs/pmi-masking/README.md

 * "wiki-bc" = Wikipedia + BookCorpus
 * "owt-wiki-bc" = OpenWebText + Wikipedia + BookCorpus.

-The results attained after training for 1M steps on the respective training corpora and evaluating as detailed in the [paper](https://openreview.net/forum?id=3Aoft6NWFej) are:
+The results of a BERT-Base sized model, attained after training for 1M steps on the respective training corpora and evaluating as detailed in the [paper](https://openreview.net/forum?id=3Aoft6NWFej) are:
 |              | SQuAD2.0 (F1) | RACE |
 | :---         |     :---:      |          :---: |
 | wiki-bc      |   81.7	| 69.3   |